 This projection now only returns supplier classes (s1 and s2 for class c in the above example).

-Like the "target" attribute, you can filter several element types with the "eltype" attribute.
-Just separate the additional element types with a "|", for example: eltype="class|interface|datatype".
+As with the "target" attribute, you can filter for several element types and/or subtypes with the "eltype" attribute.
+Just separate the additional element types with a "|", and precede types whose subtypes should also be admitted with a "+", for example: eltype="+class|interface|+datatype".